CollabAR-Source/CollabAR-Code/README.md

 #### 1.1.1 The pipeline of the image distortion classifier
 <img src="https://github.com/CollabAR-Source/CollabAR-Code/blob/master/figures/DistortionClassification.PNG" width = "500" height = "100" hspace="150" align=center />

 The figure above shows the pipeline of the image distortion classification.
 First, we convert the original RGB image into grayscale using the standard Rec.
 601 luma coding method.
-Then, we apply the twodimensional discrete Fourier transform (DFT) to obtain the Fourier spectrum of the grayscale image, and shift the zero-frequency component to the center of the spectrum.
+Then, we apply the two-dimensional discrete Fourier transform (DFT) to obtain the Fourier spectrum of the grayscale image, and shift the zero-frequency component to the center of the spectrum.
 The centralized spectrum is used as the input for a shallow CNN architecture.

 #### 1.1.2 Image distortion classifier training
+The training script is provided via https://github.com/CollabAR-Source/CollabAR-Code/blob/master/trainDisClassifer.py.
+You only need to provide a pristine image dataset because this script can generate *Motion blur*, *Gaussian blur*, and *Gaussian noise* images to train the classifer.
 To train the distortion classifier, follow the procedure below:

 1. Before running the script, you should install the necessary tools and libraries on your computer, including: open-cv, skimage, numpy, keras, tensorflow and sklearn.
 The versions of these libraries are shown at the very beginning of *README*.
-2. Download the training script via https://github.com/CollabAR-Source/CollabAR-Code/blob/master/trainDisClassifer.py.
+2. Download the training script.
 3. Then, put the script and the folder containing training images in a same dir.
 Note that the folder of training images cannot contain any non-image file.
 4. Run the script as follows: `python .\trainDisClassifer.py -training_set
    - *training_set*: indicates dir that contains the training images.